20tab/UnrealEnginePython/tutorials/FixingMixamoRootMotionWithPython.md

     ...
 ```

-You can now delete the previously generated assets (the SeletalMesh and the Skeleton) and re-run the script (remembre to select at least a Skeletal Mesh asset).
+You can now delete the previously generated assets (the SeletalMesh and the Skeleton) and re-run the script (remember to select at least a Skeletal Mesh asset).

 If all goes well, open the new skeleton and rotate again the left shoulder.
 Now it should work flawlessly: